 So, my friends, did you have a fun St. Patrick’s Day celebration—either on the day or over the past weekend?
 Did you treat yourself to something special and Irish to celebrate?
 I hope so!

+As you would guess, these special Grasshopper Brownies were inspired by the retro cocktail called The Grasshopper.
 Typically, the grasshopper cocktail consists of equal parts green Crème de Menthe, white Crème de Cacao and fresh cream.
 The drink is shaken with ice and strained into a chilled cocktail glass.

 History of the Grasshopper

 “A grasshopper is a sweet, mint-flavored, after-dinner drink.
 The name of the drink is derived from its green color, which is provided by the Crème de Menthe.
 The drink reputedly originated at Tujague’s, a landmark bar in the French Quarter of New Orleans and gained popularity during the 1950s and 1960s throughout the American South.”